-The swearing of the Tennis Court Oath (in French, Serment du jeu de Paume) is one of the pivotal scenes of the French Revolution.
+The swearing of the Tennis Court Oath (in French, Serment du jeu de Paume) was one of the pivotal scenes of the French Revolution.
 On the morning of June 20th 1789, deputies in the newly formed National Assembly gathered to enter the meeting hall at the Hôtel des Menus-Plaisirs at Versailles, only to find the doors locked and guarded by royal troops.
-Interpreting this as a hostile move by the king and his ministers, the National Assembly proceeded to the nearest available space, one of Versailles’ indoor tennis courts.
+Interpreting this as a hostile move by King Louis XVI and his ministers, the National Assembly proceeded to the nearest available space, one of Versailles’ indoor tennis courts.
 Gathering on the floor of this court, the 577 deputies took an oath, hastily written by Emmanuel Sieyès and administered by Jean-Sylvain Bailly.
 Together, they pledged to remain assembled until a new national constitution had been drafted and implemented.
 Like the fall of the Bastille a fortnight later, the Tennis Court Oath became a memorable gesture of revolutionary defiance against the old regime.
 The prominent artist Jacques-Louis David later immortalised the oath in a dramatic portrait.

 The Tennis Court Oath followed several days of tension and confrontation at the Estates General.
 Frustrated by the procedures of the Estates General, particularly the use of voting by order, the Third Estate spent the first week of June contemplating what action to take.
 On June 10th Sieyès rose before the Third Estate deputies and proposed inviting deputies from the other Estates to form a representative assembly.
 This occurred on June 17th when deputies of the Third Estate, along with several nobles and clergymen, voted 490-90 to form the National Assembly.
-This was a clear challenge to royal authority, however it took several days for the king to respond.
-Following Necker’s advice, Louis scheduled a séance royale (‘royal session’) involving all three Estates on June 23rd.
+This was a clear challenge to royal authority, however, it took several days for the king to respond.
+Following the advice of Jacques Necker, Louis scheduled a séance royale (‘royal session’) involving all three Estates on June 23rd.
 There the king planned to unveil reforms aimed at winning the support of moderates, who he believed held the numbers in the Third Estate.

 These plans were thwarted by the events of June 20th.
 Historians have long mused over why the doors of the Menus-Plaisirs were locked.
 Some have suggested it was a deliberate royal tactic, an attempt to stop the Estates meeting before the séance royale.
 It was more likely to have accidental, a procedural order that assumed the Estates would not meet again until June 22nd (June 20th was a Saturday).
 Whatever the reason, the Third Estate deputies interpreted the barred doors as a hostile act, an indicator of their suspicious mood.
 They left the Menus-Plaisirs and proceeded to the next open building, the Jeu de Paume, a real tennis court used by Louis XIV.
 The oath was administered by Jean-Sylvain Bailly and signed by 576 members of the Third Estate.
 There was one abstention: Joseph Martin d’Auch, the deputy from Castelnaudary, refused to sign the oath on the grounds that it insulted the king.
 The full text of the oath read: